SAP-samples/abap-exercises-codejam/exercises/ex2/README.md

 6. Your code should now look like this.
 <br>![](/exercises/ex2/images/02_02_0050.png)

 7. Next, go to the HANDLE_REQUEST method, and modify it.
 Add another WHEN condition in the CASE statement.
-When the URL parameter cmd is = getbankdetails, call the GET_BANK_DETAILS method and pass the returning string to the response object SET_TEXT method.
+When the URL parameter cmd is = getbankdetails, set the content type to 'application/json' and call the GET_BANK_DETAILS method and pass the returning string to the response object SET_TEXT method.
 <br>![](/exercises/ex2/images/02_02_0060.png)

 8. Save and activate your work.